The difference between minerals and rocks

 Minerals like gold and diamonds hold intrinsic value due to their beauty and durability, while others like copper and iron are essential building blocks for infrastructure projects.

-Minerals also play a crucial role in modern technology, including smartphones, electric cars, solar panels, among others.
+They also play a crucial role in modern technology, including smartphones, electric cars, and solar panels, among others.

 How are minerals classified?

 Geological minerals are classified based on a variety of factors, including their chemical composition, crystal structure, and physical properties.
-This classification system helps scientists better understand the nature of these minerals and how they form in the Earth’s crust.
+This classification system helps scientists better understand the nature of how they formed in the Earth’s crust.

 One common way to classify geological minerals is by their chemical composition.
-Minerals can be grouped into different classes based on the elements that make up their chemical structure.
+We can group them into different classes based on the elements that compose their chemical structure.

 For example, silicate minerals contain silicon and oxygen, while carbonates contain carbon and oxygen.
 Other classes include sulfides, halides, oxides, and native elements.